iltommi/qdb-documentation/source/concepts/data_storage.rst

     * Entries cannot be iterated upon

-.. _data-migration:
+.. _data.migration:

 Data Migration
 --------------

 Data migration is the process of transferring entries from one node to another for the purpose of load balancing.
-Not to be confused with :ref:`data-replication`.
+Not to be confused with :ref:`data.replication`.

 .. note::
     Data migration is always enabled.